blackstonecan/flappy-bird-game/README.md

-# Getting Started with Create React App
+# Flappy Bird Neural Network Model

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is based on [that](https://github.com/CodingTrain/Flappy-Bird-Clone).

 ## Available Scripts